ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-histogram-series/index.md

 title: "Histogram Series"
 ---

 Histograms show the frequency distribution of continuous data.
-They are a good choice for when the data is larger than could be plotted on a bar chart and can be used to find underlying trends in continuous data.
+They are a good choice for when the data is larger than could be plotted on a bar chart and can be used to find underlying trends in data.

 ## Simple Histogram